What is Gen Con?

 I'm a member of a special group that often receives group discounts for members (e.g. military, government, corporate).
 Can I obtain this discount when booking rooms inside the Gen Con housing block?

 Each hotel maintains it's own policies regarding special group discounts, but generally only one discount rate applies to any given room reservation, meaning Gen Con's group discount cannot be combined with other discount program benefits.
-If you have questions about a particular hotel's policies regarding special group discount programs, please contact the hotel directly before booking through the Housing Bureau.
+If you have questions about a particular hotel's policies regarding special group discount programs, please contact the hotel directly before booking through the housing portal.
 Gen Con wants you to obtain the best rate that you may be qualified for, but we believe the majority of attendees will benefit most from the group discount rate offered inside the Gen Con housing block.

 I have booked my room outside of the Gen Con block at a higher price, can I get the Gen Con rate?